-3 hours--The study of the skills necessary to promote early literacy development.
-Students will develop competency in the components of emergent literacy, including oral language development, decoding, fluency developments, and writing and spelling strategies.
+3 hours--Prerequisites: Admission to Teacher Education; EDUC 3463.
+Teacher candidates will demonstrate and apply knowledge learned about foundational reading and writing theories to incorporate foundational communication and reading skills necessary to promote early literacy development.
+Candidates will develop competency and apply knowledge of components of emergent literacy, including oral language development, decoding, fluency development and writing and spelling strategies to plan focused, intensive instruction to meet the diverse reading and oral communication learning needs of early childhood and elementary students.